 Teamwork.
 Had we been riding different bikes, we could have each done our own thing and gone our own way.
 Because we were on the same bike, we had to work together.
 Somebody had to be in the lead.
 If Dave fell off his bike or wrecked, it would have affected me.
 And if I had become incapacitated, it would have affected him.

-If you’re considering marriage and you find yourself unable to work – and work things out – as a team, then don’t get on that bike.
-If he belittles you now, don’t think that will change once you’re riding tandem.
-If you can’t give up your wants for the good of the team, then don’t be on the team.
+If you’re considering marriage and you find yourself unable to work – and work things out – as a team, don’t get on that bike.
+Don’t think that he will change once you’re riding tandem, so recognize belittling is something that will continue.
+If you can’t give up your wants for the good of the team, don’t be on the team.
 Don’t get on that bike.

 Once you get on that bike, you’ll be riding for life.
 There will be twists and turns, surprises and bumpy places.
 Life is difficult enough without riding a trail with someone who isn’t on your team, someone you don’t trust, or someone whose goals are different from yours.

 You’ll want someone who will protect you over himself when the brakes fail.
-You’ll want someone you can trust to steer you when a tire goes flat.
+Be certain this is someone you can trust to steer you when a tire goes flat.
 You’ll want someone who won’t jump over the handlebars when the going gets tough, leaving you to commandeer alone.
-You’ll want someone whose focus is on the end of the road and not just the next curve in the bend.
+Make sure your someone is a person whose focus is on the end of the road and not just the next curve in the bend.

 I can guarantee you that if you’re with the right team member, marriage will be a wonderful ride.